St Julian's, Norwich: Julian of Norwich

 During the late Middle Ages, Norwich had an exceptionally large number of hermits and anchorites in comparison with other English towns.
-The mystic and anchoress (or female recluse), now known as Julian of Norwich, lived in a cell attached to the church, which was then in an industrial area of the city, close to the quays of the River Wensum.
+The mystic and anchoress (or female recluse) now known as Julian of Norwich lived in a cell attached to the church, which was then in an industrial area of the city, close to the quays of the River Wensum.

 Julian was born in 1343 or late 1342; her date of death is unknown, but she is thought to have died after 1416.
 It is possible that her name may have been taken from St Julian's Church, but Julian was a common girl's name during the 14th century, and it is likely to have been her actual name.

-Upon entering her cell for the first time, Julian would have been cut off from the world of the living; she cell door connecting her with the church would have been sealed, with a small window to allow her to witness masses, and perhaps another to receive callers.
+Upon entering her cell for the first time, Julian would have been cut off from the world of the living; the cell door connecting her with the church would have been sealed, with a small window to allow her to witness Mass, and perhaps another to receive callers.

 Julian is the first woman whose writings in English have survived.
 Her book, commonly called Revelations of Divine Love, was written in two versions, now usually referred to as the Short Text and the Long Text.
 The earlier Short Text was written after she received a series of 16 mystical revelations, following her recovery from an illness that brought her close to death.

 It has been speculated that one of the prioresses of Carrow, Edith Wilton, provided Julian with her writing materials.
 In 1428, another anchoress, Julian (or Juliana) Lampet, was installed in the cell and lived there for 50 years.